Jeavon/Slimsy/README.md

 Use the GetImgSrcSet or GetCropSrcSet methods on your media items.
 For these methods to function correctly your image property types should use the built-in **Image Cropper**.

 #### GetImgSrcSet(width, height)
-use this method for setting the crop dimensions in your Razor code, assumes your image cropper property alias is "umbracoFile"
+Use this method for setting the crop dimensions in your Razor code, assumes your image cropper property alias is "umbracoFile"

 e.g. An initial image size of 270 x 161.
 This example is looping pages, each page has a media picker with property alias "Image"